James Williams (Revolutionary War): Battle of Kings Mountain

 Williams led a 100-man detachment to meet up with other militia from the overmountain settlements which were gathering to engage Cornwallis' western force led by Major Patrick Ferguson.
 He joined with the other units at Cowpens on October 6.
-The next day these forces won a major victory at the Battle of Kings Mountain, where the out-numbered Americans overwhelmed an 1,100 man Loyalist force, while suffering only twenty-eight fatalities.
+The next day these forces won a major victory at the Battle of Kings Mountain, where the out-numbered Americans overwhelmed a 1,100 man Loyalist force, while suffering only twenty-eight fatalities.
 Col. Williams was one of them.

 Buried on John B. Mintz Property

 Williams' original hastily dug grave was on John B. Mintz's property, on top of a hill at the intersection of Buffalo Creek and the Broad River, near Blacksburg, South Carolina.
 His body was dug up in May 1898 and kept secret for several years before being re-interred on the lawn in front of the Administration building, on Limestone Street in Gaffney, South Carolina and marked by a large memorial.
 The following newspaper article relates the story of his body being dug up.
 "Several days ago a party of men consisting of A. G. Mintz, Rev. Mr. Bailey, J. E. Mintz, J. H. Mintz, Lee Broom, F. L. White and several others opened the grave of Colonel Williams, who was seriously wounded at the battle of King's Mountain and was carried by the Americans on their retreat eastward, back across Broad River.
 That night he died and was buried on a hill near the intersection of Buffalo Creek and Broad River.
-His bones were found in good state of preservation and were all removed except the skull and are hidden away for a future funeral.
+His bones were found in a good state of preservation and were all removed except the skull, which are hidden away for a future funeral.
 Mr. A. G. Mintz was exhibiting the skull on the streets of Blacksburg.
-It is proposed to bury his remains in the Berkley Park at Blacksburg and erect a monument over them. - Yorkville Yeoman.
+It is proposed that his remains be buried in Berkley Park at Blacksburg and a monument be erected over them. - Yorkville Yeoman.
 Story published in The Laurens Advertiser (Laurens, South Carolina), Tuesday, 17 May 1898, page 3.

 His death was unknown for several weeks and during that time the South Carolina Provincial Congress had promoted Col. James Williams to the rank of brigadier general; the commission could not be delivered.
 In 2005, the South Carolina General Assembly confirmed the rank originally bestowed upon him 225 years before.
 In the same act, Gen. Williams was further honored by renaming the Little River Bridge, "James Williams Memorial Bridge", marking the northeast corner of what had been his plantation.